Ghosts of Highway 20: Rachanda Pickle

 13-year-old Rachanda Pickle, was the daughter of Linda Pickle who married Ackroyd in the mid-1980s.
 They lived at Santiam Junction at Oregon 22 and U.S. Highway 20, where state highway work crews lived.
 The area is remote and there were no children her age there.
-She was bused to school.
+She was bussed to school.
 Ackroyd was physically and sexually abusive to her.
-One day Rachanda was left at home during the day.
+One day Rachanda was left at home alone.
 Ackroyd decided to take the day off and he returned home in the morning.
 She was never seen again.
 A massive search was conducted by 100 police officers from seven counties, but was unsuccessful in finding any leads to Rachanda's disappearance.
 Assumed to be dead, searches for her continued into 1993.

-After a number of interviews and compilation of evidence in the case against the highway worker, Ackroyd was charged with Rachanda's murder in April 2014.
-He entered into a plea deal.
-According to Linn County District Attorney Doug Marteeny, a settlement was reached with Byron Pickle, the victim's brother, that placed the prosecution of the murder on hold "in a manner that would ensure that Mr. Ackroyd would remain in prison until his death."
+After compiling evidence including a number of interviews, police arrested Ackroyd and he was charged with Rachanda's murder in April 2014.
+He entered a plea deal.
+According to Linn County District Attorney Doug Marteeny, his office reached a deal with Byron Pickle, the victim's brother, that placed the prosecution of the murder on hold "in a manner that would ensure that Mr. Ackroyd would remain in prison until his death."
 Ackroyd pleaded no contest and agreed not to seek parole, meaning that he would die in prison.